 The city will conduct design meetings about the pavilion and green space.

-Ideas for further exploration and advocacy:
+Ideas for further exploration:

 B.) The Ormewood entrance loop could connect to a covered parking below the zoo entrance for passenger loading.

 C.) Shuttles, and/or a direct connection to the deck by light rail, could reduce traffic congestion on surrounding streets.

 D.) Adding balconies and terraces on the sides of the deck could increase safety, visual interest and walkability.

 E.) The zoo maintenance route by the reptile house could be used for unobstructed shuttle service to the belt line.

 F.) Zoo staff townhouse residences could replace the warehouse and trash dumpster, allowing the fence by Fort Walker to be replaced with a walkable pediestrian street, as was there originally.

 G.) Zoo visitors and transit riders who park on city streets could pay with an online app rather than parking meters.